Multiple valued sections of vector bundles: the reparametrization theorem for $Q$-valued functions revisited: Introduction

-This note is organized in four sections: in Section \ref{sec:prel}, we provide a quick tutorial on multiple valued functions and integer rectifiable currents, recall the relevant results that are used in the rest of the paper and fix terminology and notation.
-In Section \ref{sec:pf}, we study in detail the push-forward through multiple valued functions; we provide a slightly simplified proof (with respect to \cite[Theorem 2.1]{DLS13a}) of the fact that the multi-valued push-forward of Lipschitz submanifolds commutes with the boundary operator, and we extend the push-forward operator itself to integral flat chains.
-Section \ref{sec:sections} contains the results on $Q$-multisections, whereas in Section \ref{sec:reparam} we present our new approach to $Q$-valued reparametrizations.
+This note is organized in three sections and two appendices.
+In Section \ref{sec:prel} we provide a quick tutorial on multiple valued functions and integer rectifiable currents, recall the relevant results that are used in the rest of the paper and fix terminology and notation; Section \ref{sec:sections} contains the definition of $Q$-multisections, and a detailed analysis of the aforementioned properties of coherence and vertical boundedness; our new approach to $Q$-valued reparametrizations is finally presented in Section \ref{sec:reparam}.
+The two appendices contain some further results on the theory of push-forwards through multiple valued functions: in particular, in Appendix \ref{sec:commutation} we present a slightly simplified proof (with respect to \cite[Theorem 2.1]{DLS13a}) of the fact that the multi-valued push-forward operator on Lipschitz submanifolds commutes with the boundary operator in the sense of currents; in Appendix \ref{ssec:pf_fc} we extend the notion of multi-valued push-forward to the class of integral flat chains.